 We’re proud to see members emerging from lockdown stronger and more determined than ever

 When Drone Safe Register was launched we had no idea how the industry would develop in the UK.
-CEO and founder, Mark Boyt, set out to create an organisation to represent the interests of the very best drone pilots and to promote safe and legal use of drones.
+CEO and founder, Mark Boyt, set out to create an organisation to represent the interests of the very best drone pilots and to promote the safe and legal use of drones.

 Four years later DSR is standing strong as one of the leading business network groups in the UK, and that’s a credit to the professionalism and dedication of our members.